 Internet in Uzbekistan is slow compared to Kyrgyzstan or Kazakhstan but better than in Tajikistan.

-Adequate data network is limited to largest cities with and the speed leaves some room for improvement now and then but is mostly usable even for high speed usage in Tashkent.
+The adequate data network is limited to the largest cities and the speed leaves some room for improvement now and then but is mostly used even for high-speed usage in Tashkent.
 Most hotels in Uzbekistan do offer free Wi-Fi.
 TikTok and some news channels are banned in Uzbekistan.

 During the 7th and 8th centuries, Arabs conquered Uzbekistan and converted its population to Islam.
 Therefore the main religion in Uzbekistan is Islam, 88 % (mostly Sunni), Eastern Orthodox 9%, and other 3%.
 Majority of Karakalpakstan population are muslim as well.